 - a.
 Declaration of Neuroscience major/minor is not available via the SIS during course selection period or add/drop period.
 Students who would like to declare major/minor in Neuroscience are required to submit an application form to the Department of Psychology one week before the end of add/drop period each semester.
 Candidates will be vetted based on academic history, including, but not limited to his/her background in the sciences, and overall academic performance.
 Successful candidates will be informed about the declaration result after add-drop period each semester. - b.
-For FAQ on the neuroscience programme, please click here.
-For more details, please see the programme pamphlet and click the programme website. - c.
+For FAQ on the neuroscience programme, please click here. - c.
 For enquiries, please contact Ms Joey Lau at ugpsyc@hku.hk